 Jury

-The festival jury—comprised of five members who are anthropologists, filmmakers, and/or film scholars—selects work to be included in the festival on the basis of anthropological relevance and value to the field.
+The festival jury—comprised of anthropologists, filmmakers, and/or film scholars—selects work to be included in the festival on the basis of anthropological relevance and value to the field.
 Low budget and shorter works receive the same careful attention as high budget and longer works.

 Notification of Acceptance